 Working with Students with Attention Deficit Disorder

 Attention Deficit Disorder (ADHD) is an invisible disability, but its impact on a student’s academic life is no less debilitating than a hearing, vision or mobility disability.
 Students who struggle with ADHD usually go through periods of self-doubt and frustration.
 Instructors who challenge the validity of a student’s diagnosis make the situation worse.
-Therefore, if you have questions about the validity of a student’s disability, please talk to the Office of Accessibility and Accommodations in the Center for Writing, Learning, and Teaching about a student’s qualifying documentation.
+Therefore, if you have questions about the validity of a student’s disability, please talk to the Office of Accessibility and Accommodations about a student’s qualifying documentation.
 Voicing disbelief (especially in the presence of other students) is demoralizing to the student and does nothing to support his or her academic success.

 Students with ADHD may, at times, hyperfocus.
 Performance can vary significantly from day to day.
 A student who does well one day and poorly the next may feel demoralized, frustrated and depressed.
 Your steady encouragement helps.

 Present all directions in writing.
 Changes should be in written as well as oral form.

 Provide the seating option for the student to sit in the front of the class, at the end of the row, away from windows and open doors or hallways.

 Allow the student to leave the classroom for short periods or to intermittently stand up in the back of the classroom.